Yeping-Hu/MeshGraph-RealDynSys/README.md

 ---

-## 3. Training subgraph autoencoder
+## 3. Training Mesh Graph Autoencoder

 In this first stage, an autoencoder is learned to summarize information in a mesh-reduced space.
 Configurations and hyperparameters are stored in `.yaml` file under the directory of `configs/cavity` and